Sanjaydk357/All-in-one-tool/README.md

 # 🎛️ All-In-One Tools Web App

-Welcome to **All-In-One**, a powerful, user-friendly web application that brings together a variety of tools to edit, convert, and create media files—all in one place!
+Welcome to **All-In-One**, a powerful, user-friendly web application that brings together a variety of tools to edit, convert, and create media files all in one place!

 ## ✨ Features